MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-G-Regattas-Marine-Parades/part-100-Safety-Life-Navigable-Waters/subpart-D-Seventh-Coast-Guard-District/section-100.701.md

 *Spectators.* All persons and vessels not registered with the event sponsor as participants or official patrol vessels.

-(b) *Event Patrol.* The Coast Guard may assign an event patrol, as described in § 100.40 of this part, to each regulated event listed in the table.
+(b) *Event patrol.* The Coast Guard may assign an event patrol, as described in § 100.40 of this part, to each regulated event listed in the table.
 Additionally, a Patrol Commander may be assigned to oversee the patrol.
 The event patrol and Patrol Commander may be contacted on VHF Channel 16.

-(c) *Special Local Regulations.* (1) The Coast Guard Patrol Commander may forbid and control the movement of all vessels in the regulated area(s).
+(c) *Special local regulations.* (1) The Coast Guard Patrol Commander may forbid and control the movement of all vessels in the regulated area(s).
 When hailed or signaled by an official patrol vessel, a vessel in these areas shall immediately comply with the directions given.
 Failure to do so may result in expulsion from the area, citation for failure to comply, or both.

 (2) The Coast Guard Patrol Commander may terminate the event, or the operation of any vessel participating in the event, at any time it is deemed necessary for the protection of life or property.